Storidge/cio-faq/data-services.md

 On the backend as host I/Os are received by the NFS instance, the I/Os are passed through the file system to the shared volume presented by our block device driver.
 The replication for the volume happens at the block level and is strictly consistent.

-### What are the differences between compression algorithms?
+### What are the differences between the compression methods?

 There are three compression methods supported; LZO, ZLIB, and ZSTD.
 There are speed and compression ratio trade-offs between the three methods: